 For more information on the above or the specific deals available this summer visit http://www.discoverhongkong.com and watch the video below.

 This guide was made possible with the help of the Hong Kong Tourism Board.
 As always, all views are our own.
 Photo Credits to Hong Kong Tourism Board except where mentioned.
+If Hong Kong was a pitstop for your trip to China, you might love this list of things to see in Guangzhou.

 Love it Pin it